IngeniumSE/GuestLineSDK/README.md

 The SDK supports a subset of the available operations in the Open F1 API.
 The following operations are supported:

-The SDK is designed to be extensible, so any calls not currently supported by the SDK, can be made using the `HyperGuestClient` class directly.
+The SDK is designed to be extensible, so any calls not currently supported by the SDK, can be made using the `GuestLineClient` class directly.

 | Endpoint | Client Property | Operation | Description |
 |-|-|-|